Toggle: English / Spanish

 Early-stage port-wine stains are usually flat and pink.
 As the child gets older, the color may deepen to a dark red or purplish color.
 They occur most often on the face, but can appear anywhere on the body.
 Over time, the area can become thickened and take on a cobblestone-like appearance.

 Exams and Tests

-In unusual cases, a skin biopsy may be needed.
-Depending on the location of the birthmark and other symptoms, your doctor may want to do an
+In a few cases, a skin biopsy is needed.
+Depending on the location of the birthmark and other symptoms, the provider may want to do an

 test or .